tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * [Standards and Guidelines for API Documentation: For Technical Writers, Software Developers, Information and Software Architects](https://www.google.com/books/edition/Standards_and_Guidelines_for_API_Documen/B7LDzQEACAAJ?hl=en), by Anne Tarnoruder

 For even more books, see [Relevant Books](https://www.writethedocs.org/books/) from the Write the Docs site.

+{% comment %}
+images outside of the _docs directory. keep this reference so the image isn't deleted by the image_purge_output.sh script, which looks for image file references in the _docs and slides directories. restapi_kindletitle.png
+{% endcomment %}